 Multicultural Research Awards fund interdisciplinary research that is engaged with underrepresented communities and focuses on issues related to diversity, equity, and advocacy.
 We encourage research projects that promote an understanding of race, indigeneity, gender, sexuality, immigration, health and mental health disparities.
 We also aim to fund projects that address educational and opportunity gaps in K-16 education contexts.
 MRA award recipients are required to present their work as part of the Diversity Through the Disciplines Symposium sponsored annually by IDEA.
 Awardees are also encouraged to showcase their research at the Gallery of Excellence, a showcase of equity and diversity research preceding the annual Equity and Diversity Breakfast.

 New Assistant Professors

 The New Assistant Professors category provides funding for new members of the faculty who need assistance in establishing research, scholarly, or artistic programs.
 This category is restricted to assistant professors* in the first four years of their appointment at the University.
-Junior faculty holding an appointment for longer than four years may be considered if they present convincing, well-justified reasons for consideration beyond their first four years.
+For 2020-21, we are also allowing submissions from those in their fifth year, due to the Covid-19 tenure track extension.
+Junior faculty holding an appointment for longer than four (or five) years may be considered if they present convincing, well-justified reasons for consideration beyond their first four years.

 Applications for this category are particularly encouraged, but should not be considered a substitute for departmental and college funding owed to such new faculty.
 It is expected that only one award in the New Assistant Professors category would be awarded per faculty member unless there is an exceptional need.
 New assistant professors are strongly encouraged to obtain feedback from a senior colleague before submitting a proposal to the Grant-in-Aid program.